git9527/deploy-to-dropbox/README.md

 # deploy-to-dropbox

-A GitHub Action to deploy to Dropbox
+A Cross-Platform GitHub Action to upload files to Dropbox

 ## Generate the refresh token